Bhuvanesh-F/Web-project/README.md

 ### Key Learning Outcomes

 - Practical experience implementing **dual authentication** (session + token) in a single Laravel application.
-- Deep understanding of **middleware pipelines** and their role in layered security.
+- Deep understanding of **middleware pipelines** and their role in layered security architecture.
 - Application of the **Service layer pattern** for cross-cutting concerns (audit logging) that must not interfere with the primary request flow.
 - Designing **role-scoped token abilities** with Laravel Sanctum to enforce least-privilege access at the API level.
 - Writing **FormRequest** classes that produce consistent, client-friendly JSON validation errors.